Terry Fulmer: Awards and recognition

-As a leading expert in geriatrics, Dr. Fulmer has been nationally and internationally recognized for her work, especially the development of the NICHE program and Age-Friendly Health System movement.
+As a leading expert in geriatrics, Fulmer has been nationally and internationally recognized for her work, especially the development of the NICHE program and Age-Friendly Health System movement.
 She is the recipient of many prestigious awards.
-PBS’s Next Avenue selected her as one of their top 50 Influencers in Aging.
-In 2016, she received the Award for Exceptional Service to The New York Academy of Medicine for her distinguished service on the Academy’s Board of Trustees, including as vice-chair and her engagement in the Academy's policy initiatives.
-In 2017, the American Society on Aging also awarded her the Rosalie S. Wolf Award for her work on elder abuse.
+PBS's Next Avenue selected her as one of its top 50 "Influencers in Aging".
+In 2016, she received the Award for Exceptional Service to The New York Academy of Medicine for her distinguished service on the academy's board of trustees, including as vice-chair and her engagement in the academy's policy initiatives.
+In 2017, the American Society on Aging awarded her the Rosalie S. Wolf Award for her work on elder abuse.
 Her research in elder abuse and neglect has been funded by the National Institute on Aging and the National Institute of Nursing Research.
-She is also recognized as a Distinguished Practitioner of the National Academies of Practice and has authored over 150 peer-reviewed papers and edited over 23 books.
+She is also recognized as a Distinguished Practitioner of the National Academies of Practice and has written over 150 peer-reviewed papers and edited over 23 books.